d4n3sh/thedaneshproject/content/posts/2008-07-26-barcamp-malaysia-is-hear.md

 ---
 <img loading="lazy" class="alignnone" src="/wp-content/uploads/2008/07/barcamp-banner.png" alt="" width="450" height="142" />

-BarCamp&#8217;s in a few hours.
-It&#8217;s gonna be my first.
-The Google Android session is what I&#8217;m going for first.
+BarCamp's in a few hours.
+It's gonna be my first.
+The Google Android session is what I'm going for first.

 What is BarCamp?
-It&#8217;s an Unconference .
+It's an Unconference .

 Interested?
-Initialy seats were [limited][1] but due to overwhelming interest from the public, BarCamp decided to opened up it&#8217;s door to all.
+Initialy seats were [limited][1] but due to overwhelming interest from the public, BarCamp decided to opened up it's door to all.
 Just walk in.

 See you there,